shaunpwilkinson/insect/README.md

-The package also contains functions for searching and downloading reference sequences and taxonomic information from NCBI, a "virtual PCR" tool for sequence trimming, a function for "purging" erroneously labeled reference sequences, and several other tools.
+The package also contains functions for searching and downloading reference sequences and taxonomic information from NCBI, a "virtual PCR" tool for sequence trimming, a function for purging erroneously labeled reference sequences, and several other tools.

 `insect` is designed to be used in conjunction with the